ibhagwan/fzf-lua/README.md

     -- on_close = function() ... end
   },
   keymap = {
-    -- These override the default tables completely
-    -- no need to set to `false` to disable a bind
-    -- delete or modify is sufficient
-    builtin = {
+    -- Below are the default binds, setting any value in these tables will override -- the defaults, to inherit from the defaults change [1] from `false` to `true` builtin = {
-      -- neovim `:tmap` mappings for the fzf win ["<F1>"]        = "toggle-help",
+      false,          -- do not inherit from defaults -- neovim `:tmap` mappings for the fzf win ["<F1>"]        = "toggle-help",
       ["<F2>"]        = "toggle-fullscreen",